LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    :ref:`files`.
-   You're still going to need ReadLine() and WriteLine() in this assignment, the only difference is that we'll be making use of File classes to get the input from a file instead of the Console.
+   You're still going to need ReadLine() and WriteLine() in this assignment, the only difference is that we'll get the input from a file instead of the Console.
 The parameter syntax will be the same.

 #.
-For each file line you'll want to use the string ``Split`` method,
+For each file line you'll want to use the :ref:`Split`,
    and then the ``Trim``
-   method on each part to
-   remove surrounding spaces.
+   method from :ref:`more-string-methods` on each part to remove surrounding spaces.
 Then use indexing to get the field of interest.
 (More below.)